wamimi/proof-of-wednesday-zk-sessions/session_2/02_counter_contract_explained.md

-# Session 2, Part 2: A Deep Dive into the Counter Contract
+# A Developer's Guide to the Aztec Counter Contract

 This document provides a comprehensive breakdown of the Aztec Counter Contract tutorial.
-The goal is to understand not just *what* the code does, but *why* it's written that way, focusing on the core concepts of private smart contracts in Aztec.
+The goal is to give you a clear, working example and also to explain the differences between this code and the code currently found in the official Aztec documentation.
+This will give you a solid foundation for building and for explaining these concepts to others.

 ## The Big Picture: What is the Counter Contract?